johnneldine-abrahan/ABRAHAN-3304_AppDev-LabAct/README.md

 # AppDev_LabAct

-Please debug first before running, Thank you!
+Please click "Debug anyway" and the output will be shown, Thank you!